fermayo/hello-world-lamp/README.md

 hello-world-lamp
 ================

-Hello world application to test LAMP deployments (PHP+MySQL)
+Hello world in PHP to test LAMP deployments